 In addition to watering, practice good lawn care techniques.
 Annual aeration and seeding helps to ease compacted soil, which causes runoff.
 Regularly mow your lawn at the proper height and keep mower blades sharp.
 If you do these things, you will be on your way to growing a strong and healthy lawn.

-If you have further questions about proper watering techniques, please contact us today.
+If you have further questions about proper watering techniques or any aspect of lawn care, please contact us today.